Detroit Diesel Series 60 Engine Spotlight

 Featured Products for the Series 60

-remember that when buying products from HHP, we always require a part number or engine serial number, depending on the product you wish to purchase.
+It's important to remember that when you buy products from HHP, we always require a part number or engine serial number, depending on the product you wish to purchase.
+This is to ensure that you're getting the right parts for your engine.
 The products below may not be the right product for your specific engine.
+If you have questions about the components, give us a call!

 This is the most popular rebuild kit we sell for the Series 60 12.7L.
 It is a premium rebuild kit, as it includes the head bolt kit, which usually needs to be bought separately and is required every time you take the cylinder head off.
 The pistons have a longer skirt profile that reduces wear and scuffing.
 The oil pan seal is also included, providing easier access to the lower end of the engine.

 This remanufactured cylinder head fits both the 11.1L and 12.7L engines.
-During the remanufacturing process, every head is tore down before being thermally cleaned and checked for any defects.
+During the remanufacturing process, every head is torn down before being thermally cleaned and checked for any defects.
 This attention to detail ensures that we only sell the highest quality of remanufactured heads possible.
 In addition, the head is reassembled to a like-new condition that’s ready to bolt onto your engine.
-The bonus in addition to all of this?
+The bonus?
 It’s remanufactured in the USA, because it’d be a sin for a Detroit to be remanned anywhere else.

-Re-ring rebuild kits are a great alternative to the usual inframe or out of frame rebuild kit if you have pistons that are in great condition.
-They have all the typical components of an inframe kit except pistons, including cylinder liners with a patented Top Liner Cooling (TLC) design.
+Re-ring rebuild kits are a great alternative to the usual inframe or out of frame rebuild kit, if you have pistons that are in great condition.
+They have all the typical components of an inframe kit except the pistons.
+This includes the cylinder liners with a patented Top Liner Cooling (TLC) design.
 The TLC liner decreases heat retention, which ultimately leads to less wear.

 This turbo has a wastegate, decreasing the lag time before the turbo creates boost and starts to spool.
 It’s built in an ISO 9001:2008 certified facility for excellent quality control and consistency.
 In addition to the turbo itself, it comes with a mounting gasket and an oil drain gasket, so you have everything you need for the replacement.